cisprague/dubins/README.md

  - `thetan : float`: new heading angle

-The second and last method of car, which will be used to grade your performance, is `evaluate(controls, times)`, which takes as its arguments:
+The second and last method of car, which will be used to grade your performance, is `evaluate(controls, times, grade)`, which takes as its arguments:
  - `controls : list`: sequence of controls `controls[i] : float`
  - `times : list`: sequence of times at which each control is taken `times[i] : float`
+ - `grade : str`: grade level of either E, C, or A (see Tasks)

 and returns a tuple of the form `(xl, yl, thetal, phil, tl, safe, done)` containing:
  - `xl : list`: sequence of x-positions `xl[i] : float`